mshanGithub/msbotframework/docs/BF Labeling Guide.md

 ### Automation

-These labels are applied to PRs and used to trigger or disable github workflows.
+These labels are applied to PRs and used to trigger or disable GitHub workflows.

 Color: All the labels in this category should use ![#cccccc](https://via.placeholder.com/15/cccccc/000000?text=+) `#cccccc`.